alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 You can only move goods under excise duty suspension if any import duty or import VAT due has been paid.

-Usually, you must use the [Excise Movement and Control System (EMCS)](https://www.gov.uk/guidance/excise-movement-and-control-system-how-to-register-and-use) to report that you’re moving excise goods in duty suspension.
+You must use the [Excise Movement and Control System (EMCS)](https://www.gov.uk/guidance/excise-movement-and-control-system-how-to-register-and-use) to report that you’re moving excise goods in duty suspension.

 ## Exporting duty paid goods overseas